OKX Friends Issue 03 | Dialogue with Ni Da: From 0 to 1 of Chinese Influencers, Methodology Revealed

 First, the influence of traditional media is weakening, while the influence of personal KOLs and self-media is increasing.
 Personal KOLs can provide more timely, professional, and in-depth content, especially in the field of on-chain data analysis, where their response speed and professionalism often surpass traditional media.

-Second, the number of expert KOLs in niche fields is gradually increasing.
+Second, there is a gradual increase in expert KOLs in niche fields.
 As the market becomes more complex, single-dimensional analysis cannot comprehensively explain the market.
 KOLs who can provide deep insights in specific areas, such as macroeconomics or specific technology fields, are becoming increasingly popular.

 Third, the value of KOLs is not only reflected in information dissemination but also in the interpretation and analysis of information.
 In an era of information explosion, content that helps users understand information and provides insights is truly valuable.

 Fourth, the collaboration between project parties and KOLs is also evolving.
-Cooperation is no longer just simple paid promotion but seeks deep collaboration to genuinely reach and educate users through KOLs.
+Cooperation is no longer a simple paid promotion but seeks deep collaboration to genuinely reach and educate users through KOLs.

-In summary, the KOL ecosystem is evolving towards greater professionalism, segmentation, and depth, which is a positive signal for the entire industry, indicating that information quality is improving and users can access more valuable content.
+In summary, the KOL ecosystem is moving towards a more professional, segmented, and in-depth development, which is a positive signal for the entire industry, indicating that information quality is improving and users can access more valuable content.

 7. Mercy @Mercy_okx: The noise in the KOL circle is still quite loud, making it easy to lose one's original intention.
 How do you adjust your mindset and stay true to yourself?

 Ni Da @Phyrex_Ni: I always maintain a mindset of "I am just an ordinary person doing my job."
-I understand that what I do does not have a high technical threshold; many people can achieve the same with the same time and effort.
-This awareness keeps me humble and prevents any sense of pride.
+I understand that what I do does not have a high technical threshold; many people can achieve it if they are willing to invest the same time and effort.
+This awareness keeps me humble and prevents any sense of pride or complacency.

-Secondly, I am very clear that my current influence is hard-earned, given by many who support me.
+Secondly, I am very clear that my current influence is hard-earned, given by many supporters.
 This influence is not my personal achievement but a responsibility.
-I know that if I engage in any behavior that crosses the line, I could quickly lose this support.
-Therefore, I constantly remind myself to cherish everything I have now and not to engage in any actions that might deplete this trust.
+I know that if I engage in any overstepping behavior, I could quickly lose this support.
+Therefore, I constantly remind myself to cherish everything I have now and to avoid any actions that might deplete this trust.

 In summary, staying true to oneself requires constant self-reflection and vigilance.
-It is not something that can be achieved overnight; it requires daily reminders to remain humble, cherish what you have, and always strive to create value for others.
-Only by doing so can one maintain influence and credibility in this rapidly changing industry over the long term.
+It is not something that can be achieved overnight; it requires daily reminders to stay humble, cherish what you have, and always be committed to creating value for others.
+Only in this way can one maintain influence and credibility in this rapidly changing industry over the long term.

 Risk Warning and Disclaimer